Separatism: Gender separatism

 The relationship between gender and separatism is complex.
 Feminist separatism is women's choosing to separate from ostensibly male-defined, male-dominated institutions, relationships, roles and activities.
 Lesbian separatism advocates lesbianism as the logical result of feminism.
 Some separatist feminists and lesbian separatists have chosen to live apart in intentional community, cooperatives, and on land trusts.
 Queer nationalism (or "Gay separatism") seeks a community distinct and separate from other social groups.
-On the other hand, the male supremacist MGTOW movement it's considered sometimes a male-gender separatism, as at the center of this ideology is the notion of male separatism where men should be a part of a feminist-biased society, proposing even an utopical no-women state.
+On the other hand, the MGTOW movement is sometimes considered a male-gender separatism, as at the center of this ideology is the notion of male separatism where men should not be a part of a feminist-biased society.
+Some fringe elements even propose a utopical no-women state.